To include Santa in our traditions or not is a very real question we have as Christians. This is how we handled this hot topic in our home.

 Why I Believed in Santa

-I was probably around 4 or 5 years old and someone knocked on the back door of our 2nd floor home.
+I believed in Santa because when I was probably around 4 or 5 years old someone knocked on the back door of our 2nd floor home.
 I ran out to see who it was and I didn’t see anyone.
-All I saw were gifts at our door steps.
+All I saw were gifts at our doorsteps.
 I looked to see who it could be but there was no one there.
 It was snowing and slippery so no one could’ve taken off so quickly and no tracks were left in the snow.
 So, I spent many nights pondering how those gifts got there.
 My conclusion was it only proved that Santa DID exist.

-Needless to say, eventually I realized Santa did not go down your chimney to bring you presents.
-I eventually out grew my belief in Santa and I had no hard feelings towards my parents for telling me the truth about Santa from early on.
+Needless to say, eventually I realized Santa did not leave those presents that night nor does he go down the chimney to bring you presents.
+I eventually outgrew my belief in Santa and I had no hard feelings towards my parents for telling me the truth about Santa from early on.

 But I still wasn’t sure what I wanted to do with our kids.